Justin Raimondo: Early life

 Born in White Plains, New York, Raimondo moved with his family to Yorktown Heights, New York when he was very young.
 Raimondo described himself as a "bad kid"; to deter himself from this path he spent one year at a Jesuit-run school in upstate New York.

 Around this time he took an interest in Ayn Rand's philosophy of Objectivism.
 Later he joined Young Americans for Freedom.
 In the 1970s, he became active in the Libertarian Party.
 He "joined the party in 1974, and was active in Roger MacBride's 1976 presidential campaign, the LP's second White House bid."
-He came to the defense of the White Night riots, which followed manslaughter conviction of Dan White (for the deaths of San Francisco supervisor Harvey Milk and Mayor George Moscone).
+He came to the defense of the White Night riots, which followed the manslaughter conviction of Dan White for the deaths of San Francisco supervisor Harvey Milk and Mayor George Moscone.

 In 1983, after a schism in the Libertarian Party, Raimondo left the party and attempted to organize a libertarian faction in the Republican Party known as the Libertarian Republican Organizing Committee.
 After 1989, Raimondo again began working with Rothbard in the anti-war, paleoconservative John Randolph Club, part of the Rockford Institute.